Jalberque/soda-leaflet/README.md

 [View it now on Github Pages](http://jalberque.github.io/soda-leaflet/)

-The map loads at a fixed location and retreives the past 7 days of 311 complaints for the current view.
+The map loads at a fixed location and retreives the past X days of 311 complaints for the current view.

-Built using New York City Open 311 Data.
+Built using Raleigh Open 311 Data.